 DNA Vaccine Definition– These vaccines are still available for veterinary use but not available for humans.
 But scientists work to develop a vaccine for humans as well as several cancers.

 Recombinant Vector Vaccines – These types of vaccines are especially created to teach the immune system, how to fight with a germ.

 History of Vaccination

-In 1796 the first Vaccines are invented by Edward Jenner for protection against smallpox.
+The first vaccines were invented in 1796 by Edward Jenner for Small Pox.
 This procedure was an experiment by taking material from a blister of an infected person with cowpox and inoculating it on the other person’s skin.
 This procedure was called arm to arm inoculation.

 Smallpox, Diphtheria, Tetanus, and pertussis are the late 1940s recommended vaccines.

 Every summer parents are so scared because of the polio epidemic.
 They try to keep their children away from the swimming pool.
 Send them to stay with relatives in their country.
 Pray for understanding about the spread of polio.
 In 1955 the polio vaccine was licensed by the Jonas Salk.
 He becomes the overnight hero.